-Even without being in my field, I am certain most of you will realize the potential issues (both ethical and legal) involved, and appreciate the challenge of applying the Code of Ethics in this situation.
+Even without being in my field, I am certain most of you will realize the potential issues (both ethical and legal) involved and the challenges with applying the principles of the Code of Ethics in this situation.

-Principle #12 states: “The dietetics practitioner practices dietetics based on evidence-based principles and current information”.
-I’ll assume the RD followed this principle while making the initial recommendation for feeding tube placement and use.
+Principle #12 states “The dietetics practitioner practices dietetics based on evidence-based principles and current information”.
+I’ll assume the RD followed this principle while making the initial feeding tube placement and infusion recommendations.
 However, Principle #9 states, “The dietetics practitioner treats clients and patients with respect and consideration”.
-This principle is further clarified by:
+Specifically, this principle is clarified by the following:

-Thus, while continuing with the feeding tube is likely the most evidence-based decision for the client’s nutritional status and overall health, the RD must also take the patient’s wish and quality of life/comfort in to consideration.
-Further complicating the issue: the resident has severe dementia, so may not be viewed as capable of making this decision for herself; and no advance directives are available.
+Thus, while continuing with the feeding tube is likely the most evidence-based decision for the client’s nutritional and health status, the RD must also take the patient’s wish and quality of life/comfort in to consideration.
+Further complicating the issue, the resident has severe dementia, so may not be viewed as capable of making this decision for herself, and no advance directives are available.

-In this case we see a clashing of the principles listed in the Code of Ethics.
-There is not a clear answer about how the RD, along with the rest of the medical team and the patient’s family should proceed.
+In this case we see a potential clashing of the principles listed in the Code of Ethics, where there is not a clear answer about how the RD, the rest of the medical team, and the patient’s family should proceed.

-I bring this situation up not to ask you to evaluate it and determine what you would do, but rather to provide one of many real-world examples in which applying professional Codes of Ethics is not straightforward.
+I bring this situation up not to ask you to evaluate it and determine what you would do, but rather to provide one of many real-world examples in which applying professional Codes of Ethics gets fuzzy.